erica-pereira/erica-pereira/README.md

 - 🔭 I’m currently working on small webapp projects.
-- 🌱 I’m currently learning Javascript and Vue.
+- 🌱 I’m currently learning Javascript and React.
 - 👯 I’m looking to collaborate on awesome projects!
 - ⚡ Fun fact: I love traveling and have already been to all continents.